 As a part of our knowledge management consulting solutions and services, Working KnowledgeCSP is at the unique intersection of federal acquisition and its ability to continually and consistently leverage the knowledge of the federal acquisition workforce.
-The unmatched combination of 40 years of federal acquisition, procurement and program management experience, combined with 15 years of hands on Knowledge Management experience, ensures the application of practical knowledge solutions to complex acquisition challenges confronting a 21st century acquisition organization.
+The unmatched combination of 40 years of federal acquisition, procurement and program management experience, combined with 19 years of hands on Knowledge Management experience, ensures the application of practical knowledge management solutions to complex acquisition challenges confronting a 21st century acquisition organization.

 Acquisition Organizational Assessment: Build a shared understanding of your acquisition organization’s strengths and challenges and agree on priorities for a plan to strengthen your organization.
 We have experience in the design, development, and implementation of Needs Assessments to understand organizational needs, Gap Analyses to identify where gaps exist in a process, Knowledge Assessments to identify how to build or improve knowledge management in your organization, Training Needs Assessments to identify where employees are and where they need to be, and Training Effectiveness Evaluations to determine if your training is having an impact not only on behavior, but on required execution skills.